All Episodes

 I think it's one of the funniest segments on TV, actually.

-Um I'm just when these guys get all political, none of the none of the policies of the politicians that they want us to elect, want you to elect, help anybody but them.
+I'm just, when these guys get all political, none of the policies of the politicians that they want us to elect, want you to elect, help anybody but them.

-It's not helping the ninety-five million out of the labor force, the fifty million in poverty, the fifty million On food stamps.
+It's It's not helping the 95 million out of the labor force, the 50 million in poverty, the 50 million on food stamps.

-And what they're not understanding here is that we have all the data you'd ever need for fifty lifetimes that liberalism, as the most recent experiment with Obama shows, fails.
+And what they're not understanding here is that we have all the data you'd ever need for 50 lifetimes that liberalism, as the most recent experiment with Obama shows, fails.

 As an ideology, as a philosophy, it just fails.